TimHanewich/Misc-Articles/Introducing-Insider-Trading-Webhook/readme.md

 https://api.aletheiaapi.com/UnsubscribeWebhook?endpoint=https://www.myservice.net/myendpoint
 ```

-## Instantanous Notifications
+## Instantaneous Notifications
-This service is guarenteed to give you an edge when it comes to being in the know about insider trading activity.
-Our notifications of insider trading is near-instanteneous.
+This service is guaranteed to give you an edge when it comes to being in the know about insider trading activity.
+Our notifications of insider trading is near-instantaneous.
 You will be notified of new insider trades within seconds of the trades being reported to the Securities Exchange Commission.

 ## The service is **FREE**
 You can use this webhook service at no cost.
 You can register for a developer account [here](https://aletheiaapi.com/login/) and start consuming [Aletheia's API service](https://aletheiaapi.com/docs/) for free within minutes.